chriskomus/solar-battery-bt-monitor/hardware_setup.md

 3. Using the USB to DC Barrel Jack Power Cable for power, start up Raspberry Pi.
 This is the bare min power, but the idea is to have it run off the usb port on the front of the Adventurer.
 4. Plug in a monitor, keyboard/mouse, and ethernet.
 5. Install the WiFi driver: https://cdn.shopify.com/s/files/1/0270/1023/6487/files/AC1L_AC3L_AC5L_Linux_Manual_BrosTrend_WiFi_Adapter_v8.pdf?v=1671154201
-6. Enable SSH and VNC:
+6. Enable SSH, VNC, and Hostname:
     ```
     sudo raspi-config
     ```
    - Interface Options -> Enable SSH
    - Interface Options -> Enable VNC
    - System Options -> Hostname
       - Set a familiar name that you can then reference on your local network (i.e. solar-monitor)
-      - Once this is set up, you can reference your device with a url like http://solar-monitor.local instead of its IP address-
+      - Once this is set up, you can reference your device with a url like http://solar-monitor.local instead of its IP address
+7. Update the system software:
+    ```
+    sudo apt-get update
+    sudo apt-get upgrade
+    ```
-7. Reboot.
+8. Reboot.

 ## SSH Setup